mars-tu/mobileRobot/README.md

 * Clone the repo, build in your preferred system and source (`source devel/setup.bash`) the workspace

-* Command `roslaunch robot robot.launch` will launch the world with robot in an empty gazebo world and planning scene in RViz with TF, camera, robotmodel already set in it
+* Command `roslaunch robot robot.launch` will launch the world with robot in a gazebo world (suitable for easier time with SLAM and navigation) and planning scene in RViz with TF, camera, robotmodel already set in it.

 ### line_follower
 -----------------